gtshepard/blog-api/README.md

 ## Blogify
-- A blogging website written in
+- A blogging website written with the following technologies
   - React.js + Okta + Express.js + Node.js

+- Still in active delelopment